Duke-GCB/D4S2/README.md

 The email templates are intended to be specific to a group of users (such as a data-generating core facility), so there is no default group.

-To administer groups and email templates:
+Groups and users can be registered with a manage.py command.
+To register user with NetID **ba123** and add to group **informatics**, use the following:

+      python manage.py registeruser ba123@duke.edu informatics

+Groups, users, and Email templates can also be administered via the Django Admin application:

 1. Login to admin at http://127.0.0.1:8000/admin (using your superuser account)
-2. Create a group
-3. Add users to the group
-4. Either create email templates manually for each action and group or load the samples:
+2. Create email templates manually for each action and group or load the samples:

         python manage.py loaddata emailtemplates.json

-The sample templates here are linked to the group with id 1 and the user with id 1, but
+Sample templates included are linked to the group with id 1 and the user with id 1.

-When a user sends a delivery or share with the API, D4S2 will determine the email template to use based on their group membership.

 ## Sharing a project